Courage Under Fire: Critical response

 The film received mostly positive reviews.
 As of June 15, 2022, the review aggregator website Rotten Tomatoes reported that 86% of critics gave the film a positive review based upon a sample of 56 reviews with an average rating of 7.3/10.
-The critical consensus states that the film is "an emotional and intriguing tale of a military officer who must review the merits of a fallen officer while confronting his own war demons.
+The critical consensus states that the film is "an emotional and intriguing tale of a military officer who must review the merits of a slain officer while confronting his own war demons.
 Effectively depicts the terrors of war as well as its heartbreaking aftermath."
 At the website Metacritic, which uses a weighted average rating system, the film earned a generally favorable rating of 77/100 based on 19 mainstream critic reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 The movie was commended by several critics.
 James Berardinelli of the website ReelViews wrote that the film was, "As profound and intelligent as it is moving, and that makes this memorable motion picture one of 1996's best."
 Roger Ebert of the Chicago Sun-Times spoke positively of the film saying that while the ending "lays on the emotion a little heavily" the movie had been up until that point "a fascinating emotional and logistical puzzle—almost a courtroom movie, with the desert as the courtroom."

 Denzel Washington's acting was specifically lauded, as Peter Travers of Rolling Stone wrote, "In Washington's haunted eyes, in the stunning cinematography of Roger Deakins (Fargo) that plunges into the mad flare of combat, in the plot that deftly turns a whodunit into a meditation on character and in Zwick's persistent questioning of authority, Courage Under Fire honors its subject and its audience."
 Additionally Peter Stack of the San Francisco Chronicle wrote that "Denzel Washington is riveting."

+Matt Damon, on his way to stardom but not there yet, said he lost 40 pounds for his role despite only being scheduled for two days of shooting opposite Washington.
+When critics and reporters rarely mentioned his appearance in the film, Damon said he contemplated suicide for feeling so overlooked, even though A-List Steven Spielberg would later compliment Damon for his performance and cast him as the titular character in the war epic Saving Private Ryan.
+After getting medicated, his mental health improved, along with his career recognition and prospects.

+In 2025, The Hollywood Reporter listed Courage Under Fire as having the best stunts of 1996.